 You’ll be forgiven for thinking of Bora Bora when you think of overwater bungalows, crystal clear lagoons and balmy evenings where the sun sets the sky on fire.
-But after visiting Bora Bora last year and refocusing my efforts this year to other islands in Tahiti, I’ve come to realised there is so much more on offer outside of the typical honeymoon hot spot.
+But after visiting Bora Bora last year and refocusing my efforts this year to other islands in Tahiti, I’ve come to realise there is so much more on offer outside of the typical honeymoon hot spot.
 Although I’ve declared my love for Mo’orea as my favourite island in Tahiti, Le Taha’a would have to be my favourite resort, located on its own private island and without a doubt Tahiti’s most luxurious resort.

 Before arriving to Taha’a I had heard from a handful of locals about how beautiful it is and a true, local Tahitian experience.
 Having previously visited Bora Bora, Mo’orea and Papeete, I was unsure how a new island destination was going to top my previous experiences, but I was about to realise just how much more I had yet to discover in Tahiti.